splunk/kafka-connect-splunk/README.md

 ##### /event endpoint only
 * `splunk.hec.json.event.enrichment` -  Only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a list of key value pairs separated by ",".
 The configured enrichment metadata will be indexed along with raw event data by Splunk software.
 Note: Data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 and above.
 By default, this setting is empty.
 See ([Documentation](http://dev.splunk.com/view/event-collector/SP-CAAAE8Y#indexedfield)) for more information.
     > Note: For example, `org=fin,bu=south-east-us`
 * `splunk.hec.track.data` -  Valid settings are `true` or `false`.
 When set to `true`, data loss and data injection latency metadata will be indexed along with raw data.
 This setting only works in conjunction with /event HEC endpoint (`"splunk.hec.raw" : "false"`).
-By default, it is set to `false`.
+By default, this is set to `false`.
+* `splunk.hec.use.record.timestamp` - Valid settings are `true` or `false`.
+When set to `true`, The timestamp is retrieved from the Kafka record and passed to Splunk as a HEC meta-data override.
+This will index events in Splunk with the record timestamp.
+By default, this is set to `true`.

 #### Configuration Examples
  Two parameters which affect that core functionality of how the Connector works are: